ghaxx/akka-tests/scala-programming-questions.md

 #### Language Questions:

 * What is the difference between a `var`, a `val` and `def`?
+    * How `lazy val` works?
+How does it behave when overriding?
-* How many argument can a function, constructor have?
+* How many argument can a function, constructor have? (should be unlimited now)
 * What is the difference between a `trait` and an `abstract class`?
 * What is the difference between an `object` and a `class`?
 * What is a `case class`?
     * What is trait `Product`?
     * What are methods `productPrefix` and `productIterator`?
+    * Does creating identical case classes impact memory?
+(Are they internalized like strings?)
 * What is the difference between a Java future and a Scala future?
 * What is the difference between `unapply` and `apply`, when would you use them?
     * Regexp?
-* What are *value classes*?
+* What are *value classes*? (extends `AnyVal`)
+    * What are limitations of those objects?
 * What is a companion object?
+* What is the difference between `sealed` and `final`?
+Can those be combined?
 * What is the difference between the following terms and types in Scala: `Nil`, `Null`, `None`, `Nothing`?
 * What is `Unit`?
     * Is there any danger related to using `Future[Unit]`?